2025 IMSA Board of Trustees Alumni Awards | Illinois Mathematics and Science Academy

 His groundbreaking research focuses on the genetic causes of rare inflammatory diseases, with discoveries that have reshaped our understanding of autoimmune conditions.
 A global pioneer in Still’s disease genomics, Dr. Ombrello leads the INCHARGE Consortium and launched the first genomic studies of the disease.
 He identified the first disease-causing PLCG2 mutations in humans, leading to the discovery of PLAID—an immune disorder profiled in The New England Journal of Medicine and The New Yorker.

-He has published widely in journals such as Nature Genetics and Arthritis & Rheumatology, and serves in leadership roles shaping genomic standards and clinical guidelines.
+He has published widely in journals such as Nature Genetics and Arthritis & Rheumatism, and serves in leadership roles that shape genomic standards and clinical guidelines.
 Dr. Ombrello is also a dedicated mentor, advancing the careers of future physician-scientists.

 Alumni Trailblazer Award